Nick Comoroto: New Japan Pro Wrestling (2022)

 Comoroto debuted in New Japan Pro Wrestling (NJPW) in April 2022, teaming with Aaron Solo in a loss to Clark Connors and Karl Fredericks on an episode of NJPW Strong recorded in Los Angeles, California.
 Over the next several weeks, he made several other appearances on NJPW Strong, including teaming with Solo in a tournament to crown the inaugural Strong Openweight Tag Team Champions.
 At the AEW/NJPW joint pay-per-view Forbidden Door in June 2022, Comoroto lost to Lance Archer.

 Professional wrestling style and persona

-Comoroto uses the nicknames the "Freak Beast" and the "Wrecking Ball".
+Comoroto uses the nicknames "Freak Beast" and "Wrecking Ball".
 His appearance has been compared to fellow wrestler Bruiser Brody.
 While wrestling for AEW, he adopted a gorilla press powerslam as his finishing move.

 Personal life

 On December 20, 2022, Comoroto disclosed that he had attention deficit hyperactivity disorder.